Skip to main content

 Social Security performance

-We serve more than 300 million Americans who have an active Social Security number, and more than 70 million people depend on Social Security benefits.
+We serve more than 300 million Americans who have an active Social Security number, including more than 75 million people who receive Social Security benefits.
 We are committed to meeting people where they want to be served.
 The most convenient way for customers to access our services is by using your personal my Social Security account, which provides immediate access to important information and tools, putting you in control of your time.
 You can use your personal my Social Security account 24 hours a day, 7 days a week.

 The green bars represent successful online transactions.
 The blue bars represent calls received on our National 800 Number.
 The orange bars represent calls received by our field offices across the nation.
 The red bars represent individuals that visit our field offices.
-The third column from the left (fiscal year 2025) represents results from October 2024 through July 2025.
+Customers are increasingly choosing online and telephone options, which are 96.3 percent of our year-to-date customer contacts.
+Year to date through May, our online transactions increased by over 8 percent compared to the same time last year.

 Our most recent monthly performance results for each service channel are available in the boxes above.
 We are improving performance across all our service channels.
-Compared to service levels in July 2024, we estimate our reduction in wait times through July 2025 is saving the public 43 million hours.
-Below, are the time savings by service channel.
+Compared to service levels in May 2025, we estimate our reduction in wait times through May 2026 is saving the public 14.2 million hours.
+Below are the time savings by service channel.

-• Field Offices: saves customers 4 million hours
+• Field Offices: saves customers that call and visit 1.7 hours

 Online metrics